Lenkelheit/Platform_Of_Corporate_Information_Systems/README.md

 #### Politics

 * all decisions are made through voting
-* if somebody missed voting it is his own false
+* if somebody missed voting it is his own fault
 * after voting has passed whining is not allowed

 #### Project Convention